Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Improve Scheduling and Reduce Fleet Idle Time

-Poor scheduling leads to vehicles waiting between jobs with no load, unplanned movement generating dead mileage, and idle time that inflates cost per trip.
-Structured scheduling tools within fleet management software improve coordination and raise overall fleet utilisation.
+Poor scheduling leads to vehicles waiting between jobs, unplanned movement, and idle time that inflates cost per trip.
+Structured scheduling tools improve coordination and raise overall fleet utilisation.

 Key Metrics to Track to Control Dead Mileage